"As most of you know, Dana and I have been working with the Fulani for more than three years," Ian said, "and we have not yet had any converts."

 -- Howard Culbertson,

-The Fulani, also known as the Fula or Fulbe, are a prominent ethnic group scattered across West and Central Africa, with significant populations in Nigeria, Senegal, Guinea, Mali, and Cameroon.
+The Fulani, also known as the Fula or Fulbe, are an ethnic group scattered across West and Central Africa, with significant populations in Nigeria, Senegal, Guinea, Mali, and Cameroon.
 Primarily a pastoralist people, the Fulani are renowned for their expertise in cattle herding and are often associated with their distinctive nomadic lifestyle.
 Despite their widespread distribution, the Fulani maintain a strong sense of cultural identity characterized by their language, Fulfulde.
 Historically, they have played significant roles in trade networks and political structures, contributing to the cultural tapestry and diversity of the regions they inhabit.
-Today, while many Fulani continue their traditional ways of life, others have integrated into urban centers, engaging in various professions beyond agriculture and animal husbandry.
+Today, many Fulani continue their traditional ways of life while others have integrated into urban centers, engaging in various professions beyond agriculture and animal husbandry.